 Background of the Original Bible

 It is correct that the Bible was written over a long period of time.
-Written by 40 authors over a period of some 1,500 years, the Scriptures are made up of 66 books—39 in the Old Testament and 27 in the New.
-The Old Testament is oftentimes divided into three sections: (1) The Pentateuch, which is sometimes referred to as “The Law” and includes the first five books of the Bible; (2) The Prophets, which includes all the major and minor prophetic writings; (3) The Writings, which includes Psalms, Proverbs, and a number of other books.
+Written by 40 authors over a period of nearly 1,500 years, Scripture is comprised of 66 books—39 in the Old Testament and 27 in the New.
+The Old Testament is often divided into three sections: (1) The Pentateuch, which is sometimes referred to as “The Law” and includes the first five books of the Bible; (2) The Prophets, which includes all the major and minor prophetic writings; and (3) The Writings, which includes Psalms, Proverbs, and a number of other books.

 Compilation of the Original Old Testament

-How was the original Bible as described above compiled?
+How was the original Bible compiled?
 Its assemblage can be traced through Scripture in a fairly accurate manner.
 After Moses wrote the Pentateuch (Exodus 17:14; 24:4, 7; 34:27; Numbers 33:2; Joshua 1:8; Matthew 19:8; John 5:46–47; Romans 10:5), it was placed in the Ark of the Covenant and preserved (Deuteronomy 31:24).
 Over time, other inspired texts were added to the first five books of the Bible.
-During the time of David and Solomon, the books compiled until that time were taken and placed in the temple treasury (1 Kings 8:6) and cared for by the priests who served in the temple (2 Kings 22:8).
-More books were also added during the reign of King Hezekiah—David’s hymns, Solomon’s proverbs, and prophetic books such as Isaiah, Hosea, and Micah (Proverbs 25:1).
-In general, as the prophets of God spoke and their words were written down, they were included in what today is the Old Testament.
+During the time of David and Solomon, the books already compiled were placed in the temple treasury (1 Kings 8:6) and cared for by the priests who served in the temple (2 Kings 22:8).
+More books were also added during the reign of King Hezekiah: David’s hymns, Solomon’s proverbs, and prophetic books such as Isaiah, Hosea, and Micah (Proverbs 25:1).
+In general, as the prophets of God spoke, their words were written down, and what was recorded was included in what today is the Old Testament.

-During the Israeli exile in the sixth century, the books were scattered, but not lost.
-Around 539 B.C. and after the return of Israel from the Babylonian captivity, Ezra the priest later re-collected all of them back together and added other works to the compilation.
-They were then stored in the Ark that was constructed for the second temple and were meticulously copied to protect the inspired writings.
+During the exile of the Jews in the sixth century, the books were preserved.
+Around 538 BC the Jews returned from the Babylonian captivity, and Ezra the priest later added other inspired works to the compilation.
+A copy of the Torah was then stored in the Most Holy Place of the second temple, where the ark of the covenant used to sit.
+Following a meticulous process, other copies of the Torah were made to protect and preserve the inspired writings.
 This collection of Old Testament books, written in the Hebrew language, is what Judaism calls the “Hebrew Bible.”

-In 1947, the Dead Sea Scrolls were discovered in the area of Qumran in Israel.
-Modern dating techniques state the age of the scrolls to be (depending on the scroll) anywhere from the 5th century B.C. to the 1st century A.D.
-Historians believe the Jewish scribes maintained the site to preserve God’s Word and most certainly to protect the writings from the destruction of Jerusalem that occurred in A.D.
-70. The Dead Sea Scrolls represent nearly every book of the Old Testament and comparisons with modern copies that exist today show them to be virtually identical, with the main deviations being the spellings of some individuals’ names and various numbers quoted in Scripture.
+In AD 1947 the Dead Sea Scrolls were discovered in the area of Qumran in Israel.
+Various scrolls date anywhere from the 5th century BC to the 1st century AD.
+Historians believe that Jewish scribes maintained the site to preserve God’s Word and to protect the writings during the destruction of Jerusalem in AD 70.
+The Dead Sea Scrolls represent nearly every book of the Old Testament, and comparisons with more recent manuscripts show them to be virtually identical—the main deviations are the spellings of some individuals’ names and various numbers quoted in Scripture.

-The Dead Sea Scrolls are a testimony to the accuracy and preservation of the Old Testament and provide confidence that the Old Testament existing today is the same Old Testament as that which used by Jesus.
+The Dead Sea Scrolls are a testimony to the accuracy and preservation of the Old Testament and give confidence that the Old Testament we have today is the same Old Testament used by Jesus.
 In fact, Luke records a statement made by Jesus regarding the assemblage of the Old Testament: “For this reason also the wisdom of God said, ‘I will send to them prophets and apostles, and some of them they will kill and some they will persecute, so that the blood of all the prophets, shed since the foundation of the world, may be charged against this generation, from the blood of Abel to the blood of Zechariah, who was killed between the altar and the house of God; yes, I tell you, it shall be charged against this generation’” (Luke 11:49–51, emphasis added).
 Jesus confirmed the 39 books of the Old Testament in these verses.
-Abel’s death is found in Genesis and Zechariah’s in 2 Chronicles 24:20-21, which, from an ordering perspective, is the last book in the Hebrew Bible.
+Abel’s death is found in Genesis and Zechariah’s in 2 Chronicles—the first and last books of the Hebrew Bible.

 Compilation of the Original New Testament

 Dan Burstein, in his book Secrets of the Code (a book similar to Dan Brown’s book), says this about the New Testament: “Eventually, four Gospels and twenty-three other texts were canonized into a Bible.
 This did not occur, however, until the sixth century.”
 Is this assertion true?
-Actually, it is 100% false.
-The truth is the composition of the New Testament was officially settled at the Council of Carthage in A. D. 397.
+Actually, it is 100 percent false.
+The truth is the composition of the New Testament was officially settled at the Council of Carthage in AD 397.
 However, the majority of the New Testament was accepted as authoritative much earlier.
-The first collection of New Testament books was proposed by a man named Marcion in A.D.
-140. Marcion was a docetist (docetism is a system of belief that says all spirit is good and all material matter is bad), and so Marcion excluded any book that spoke of Jesus being both divine and human, and he also edited Paul’s letters to match his own philosophy.
+The first collection of New Testament books was proposed by a man named Marcion in AD 140.
+Marcion was a Docetist (Docetism is a system of belief that says all spirit is good and all material matter is bad), and so Marcion excluded any book that spoke of Jesus being both divine and human, and he also edited Paul’s letters to match his own philosophy.

-The next proposed collection of New Testament books on record was the Muratorian Canon, dated A.D.
-170. It included all four gospels, Acts, 13 of Paul’s letters, 1, 2, 3 John, Jude, and Revelation.
-The final New Testament Canon was first identified by the church father Athanasius in A. D. 367 and ratified by the Council of Carthage in A. D. 397.
+The next proposed collection of New Testament books on record was the Muratorian Canon, dated AD 170.
+It included all four gospels, Acts, thirteen of Paul’s letters, 1, 2, 3 John, Jude, and Revelation.
+The final New Testament canon was first identified by the church father Athanasius in AD 367 and ratified by the Council of Carthage in AD 397.

-But history shows that the actual New Testament read today in modern Bibles was recognized much earlier and that it is an exact reflection of what the “autographs” contained.
-First, Scripture itself shows that the writings of the New Testament were considered inspired and on a par with the Old Testament.
+But history shows that the actual New Testament in modern Bibles was recognized much earlier and that it is an exact reflection of what the “autographs” contained.
+First, Scripture itself shows that the writings of the New Testament were considered inspired and equal to the Old Testament.
 For example, Paul writes, “For the Scripture says, ‘Do not muzzle the ox while it is treading out the grain,’ and ‘The laborer is worthy of his wages’” (1 Timothy 5:18, emphasis added).
-The latter quotation is from Luke 10:7, which shows Paul considered Luke’s Gospel on par with Scripture as a whole.
+The latter quotation is from Luke 10:7, which shows Paul considered Luke’s Gospel to be “Scripture.”
 Another example includes a statement made by Peter: “Bear in mind that our Lord’s patience means salvation, just as our dear brother Paul also wrote you with the wisdom that God gave him.
 He writes the same way in all his letters, speaking in them of these matters.
 His letters contain some things that are hard to understand, which ignorant and unstable people distort, as they do the other Scriptures, to their own destruction” (2 Peter 3:15–16, emphasis added).
-It is clear from Peter’s quote that he regarded Paul’s letter equal to the Old Testament canon.
+It is clear that Peter regarded Paul’s letters as equally inspired as the Old Testament canon.

-Second, quotations exist from the early church fathers that allow the near reconstruction of the entire New Testament as it is found today.
+Second, quotations from the early church fathers allow the reconstruction of almost the entire New Testament as it is found today.
 For example, Clement (c.
-A.D.
-95) quotes from 11 New Testament books, Ignatius (c.
-A.D.
-107) quotes from nearly every New Testament book, and Polycarp (a disciple of John, c.
-A.D.
-110) quotes from 17 New Testament books.
-Working with early church fathers’ quotes, the entire New Testament can be pieced together with the exception of some 20–27 verses, most of them from 3 John.
-Such evidence provides witness to the fact that the New Testament was recognized far before the Council of Carthage in A. D. 397 and that the New Testament reflects today what was written 2,000 years ago.
+AD 95) quotes from eleven New Testament books, Ignatius (c.
+AD 107) quotes from nearly every New Testament book, and Polycarp (a disciple of John, c.
+AD 110) quotes from seventeen New Testament books.
+Using the early church fathers’ quotes, the entire New Testament can be pieced together, with the exception of 20–27 verses, most of them from 3 John.
+Such evidence witnesses to the fact that the New Testament was recognized far earlier than the Council of Carthage in AD 397 and that the New Testament we have today is the same as what was written 2,000 years ago.

 Third, there is no literary rival in the ancient world to the number of manuscript copies and the early dating of the New Testament.
-There are 5,300 Greek, 10,000 Latin, and 9,000 miscellaneous copies of the New Testament that exist today and more continue to be unearthed via archaeology.
-The combination of early dating and the enormous number of New Testament copies causes historical experts such as Sir Frederic Kenyon (former director/principal librarian of the British Museum) to say, “The interval, then, between the dates of original composition and the earliest extant evidence becomes so small as to be in fact negligible, and the last foundation for any doubt that the Scriptures have come down to us substantially as they were written has now been removed.
+There are 5,300 Greek, 10,000 Latin, and 9,000 miscellaneous copies of the New Testament extant today, and more continue to be unearthed via archaeology.
+The combination of early dating and the enormous number of New Testament copies causes historical experts such as Sir Frederic Kenyon (former director and principal librarian of the British Museum) to say, “The interval, then, between the dates of original composition and the earliest extant evidence becomes so small as to be in fact negligible, and the last foundation for any doubt that the Scriptures have come down to us substantially as they were written has now been removed.
 Both the authenticity and the general integrity of the books of the New Testament may be regarded as finally established.”

 Original Bible – Conclusion

-In summary, it can be said that while the original autographs of the Old and New Testaments are not in the possession of anyone today, because of the all the copies that exist and the work that has been done by biblical historians via the science of textual criticism (which seeks to restore the Bible to its original autographs), there is no loss of confidence among competent scholars that today’s modern Bible reflects the Old and New Testament writers’ work.
+In summary, while no one today possesses the original autographs, we do have many extant copies, and the work of biblical historians via the science of textual criticism gives us great confidence that today’s Bible is an accurate reflection of the original writers’ work.
 As an analogy, if the original and preserved unit of measure known as a “yard” was lost in a fire in its holding place in Washington, D.C., there is little doubt that that measurement could be replaced with full assurance through all the exact copies of it that exist elsewhere.
 The same is true of God’s Word.